department-of-veterans-affairs/vets-design-system-documentation/src/_experimental-design/index.md

 # Experimental Design

 <div class="va-introtext">
 Welcome to the Experimental Design section.
+This is where the experiments in the design system that are have not been formally approved for use by all teams will live.
 </div>.